HeavyMedl/lists/README.md

 <a name='unfold'/>
 ###unfold (f,f,f,x) -> [x]|str
 ------
 **Description**: Builds an Array from a seed value.
 Arg 1 is the predicate function.
-If the predicate fails, return an empty Array, otherwise concatenate the result of Arg 2 (f) applied to Arg 4 [x] to the recursive call of unfold calling Arg 3 (f) to Arg 4 [x].
+If the predicate fails, return an empty Array, otherwise concatenate the result of Arg 2 (f) applied to Arg 4 (x) to the recursive call of unfold calling Arg 3 (f) to Arg 4 (x).
 This is a corecursive anamorphism.

 **Signature Definition**: Give arg 1 an function (predicate); Give arg 2 a function; Give arg 3 a function; Give arg 4 a variable (seed).